MazontheMoon/coddy-java/README.md

 ## July

+### 8 - Book Club Attendance Roster

+Write a function createAttendanceRoster that takes memberNames and returns a formatted attendance roster string.

+The function creates a numbered list where each member appears on a separate line with their position number.

+Parameters:

+memberNames (String[]): Array of book club member names
+Returns: Formatted roster string.
+Format: 1.
+Alice 2.
+Bob 3.
+Charlie

 ### 7 - Beach Shell Collection
 Create a function named findUniqueShells that receives bucketSize and shells as its parameters.